qqii/GetStarRailDaily/README.md

 9. Save and close the file. _If you're a 1337 hax0r like me you can press `Ctrl+S` and then `Alt+F4`._
-10. Finally, close the PowerShell window so we finish clean, as good magicians do.
+10. If you haven't already, close that PowerShell window so we finish clean, as good magicians do. _(This step is important.)_

 Well that was something.
 The runic incantations have been prepared and are awaiting the magic incantation.
 Before that, let's take a break and admire our